amplience/amplience-shopify-hydrogen/docs/amplience/existing-hydrogen-app.md

 With the client installed you can use it to fetch Amplience content on any page.

-In a page loader function get the amplience client from the loader context:
+In a page loader function get the Amplience client from the loader context:

 ```js
 const {amplienceClient} = context;